reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 @CacheConfig(cacheNames = "user-cache")
 public class UserService {

  private final UserRepository repository;

  @Cacheable
  public User getUser(String id){
  return repository.findById(id).orElseThrow(()->
  new RuntimeException("No such user found with id"));
  }
 }
 ```
-Here we have decorated the `getProduct` and `getUser` methods with `@Cacheable` annotation to cach their responses.
+Here we have decorated the `getProduct` and `getUser` methods with `@Cacheable` annotation to cache their responses.
 Both the methods will retrieve entities from the database when called for the first time.
-Subsequent calls to these methods with same value of parameter `id` will return the response from the cache instead of the database.
+Subsequent calls to these methods with the same value of parameter `id` will return the response from the cache instead of the database.

-One important requirement of the `@Cacheable` annotation is that the cache name which is provided via `@CacheConfig` annotation.
+One important requirement of the `@Cacheable` annotation is that the cache name is provided via the `@CacheConfig` annotation.
 `@CacheConfig` is used when we have used multiple Spring Cache annotations in the class and all of them share a common configuration.
-In our case the common configuration is the cache name.
+In our case, the common configuration is the cache name.

 Now, Spring Cloud AWS provides us two ways to connect to ElastiCache:
 1. **Cluster Name Approach**